 Ariel Rising is the first episode in the Ariel, Between Two Worlds series.
-Book two—The Battle For Earth—is due for release by Christmas, 2016.

 My dreams were simple.
 College, a career, and let’s see what happens.
 But things don’t always go according to plan.

 My name is Ari Worthington and I’ve had a very eventful week.
 A life-changing week.
 The kind of week that would make the average person whimper.
 It started when my ex-boyfriend Luke accosted me in the woods.